 Travel Time: 1:30h

-Founded in 1248, Tallinn (or otherwise known by its former name Reval) has a lot to offer in terms of history and culture.
-However, if you are short on time, you can easily explore a bit of old and new Tallinn in a day.
+With an intriguing history dating to the Middle Ages, Tallinn has a lot to offer in terms of history and culture.
+Even if you are short on time, you can easily explore a bit of old and new Tallinn in a day.
 Of course, we’d recommend you stayed a little longer, but hey, who are we to judge.
-Below thus find our recommendation on how to make the most of your one day in Tallinn.

 Tallinn Old Town

 The medieval Old Town is certainly the highlight among must-see attractions in Tallinn.
 I reckon that Tallinn’s Old Town is arguably the most beautiful one in all of the Baltics.
-Built by German crusaders in the late middle ages, it is full of charming, cobblestone streets, lovely architecture, churches.
-One can get lost in the side alleys wandering for hours end imbibing all its glory and wonders.
+Built by German crusaders in the Late Middle Ages, the Old Town is one of the best-preserved examples of medieval architecture in Northern Europe.
+With its contorting cobblestoned streets and rows of elegantly gabled facades, the Old Town retains the true character of a medieval town center.
+One can get lost in the side alleys wandering for hours on end imbibing all its glory and wonders.
 But since we just have a day, we will highlight the main sights in the Old Town.

 The best place to kick off your tour to the medieval Old Town is through the iconic Viru Gate.
 These two towers are remnants of the city walls.
 They are beautifully preserved and give you a great first impression of the place.
 They are as pretty as they are big and imposing.
 A great photo opportunity is accorded here as you enter or leave the Old Town.
 Naturally, this means that this area is usually packed with tourists.